WalleDAO/spark-data-pipeline/README.md

-# Spark Protocol Data Pipeline
+This repository contains documentation and SQL queries for the Spark Protocol data pipeline